-Unplanned Downtime – The Costs and How You Can Reduce It
+Unplanned Downtime – The Causes, Costs and How You Can Reduce It

 That unplanned downtime seems like a terrible spectre hovering with no real way of knowing when or how it will hit.
 Yet, in fact, there are ways to reduce unplanned downtime, and reduce the costs that come along with it.
 Because, if there’s one thing we all know, it’s that unplanned downtime is expensive — no wonder it’s something we all work hard to mitigate!